nilssonH/Framer-Grid/README.md

 ## Installation

-To create a grid, you add this line of code to your prototype.
+To create a grid, add this line of code to your prototype.

 ```coffeescript
 Grid = new gridOverlay.Grid